 TIP: Drink half your bodyweight in ounces of water.
 (If you weigh 160 pounds, then you need to drink 80 ounces of water each day.)

-How To Infuse Your Water
+How To Make Fruit Infused Water

 Infusing water with fruit is way easier than it seems.
 Seriously!
 To make fruit infused water, all you need do is slice up your chosen fruit, then add it to an infusion pitcher or add an infusion ball to a glass of water or a water bottle, and refrigerate for 4 hours.
 You can leave it in the fridge overnight if you wish to get a deeper flavor.